mkraska/meclib/iMecLib/Readme.md

 ## Functions for Feedback Generation

-Functions to evaluate the state of the interactive graphics are discussed in the wiki.
+Functions to evaluate the state of the interactive graphics are discussed in the [Maxima Readme](Maxima/Readme.md).